IvanGutowskiSmith/DAB410AssignmentPythonWithUIStudentGrades/README.md

 #### [How to contribute](#contributing)

 ## #program_overview
-This Python application provides a user interface for interpreting student data from a provided dataset `student_grades.csv` in the program root directory.
+This Python application provides a user interface for interpreting student data from a provided dataset `student_grades.csv` located in the program root directory.
-A summary of overall student statistics is provided, in addition, a search feature allows individual students to be identified.
+A summary of overall student statistics is provided, in addition, a search feature allows individual students to be viewed.

 ## #program_features
 ![image](https://github.com/user-attachments/assets/6ed99b46-c9b7-4363-910e-ef99fe8136b4)